The Real Reason Hotels Have Ice Machines

 Most hotel rooms have things like fresh sheets, blackout curtains, a Bible, and free ice machines.
 Although the last one might seem like a random amenity, ice machines have a special place in hotel history and American culture.
-Find out some more secrets hotels won’t tell you.
+Find out some more about the things you’ve always wondered about hotels.

 The free ice trend is mostly thanks to Kemmons Wilson, the founder of Holiday Inn, which was the first hotel to offer guests free access to ice machines, according to Slate.
 Wilson introduced these machines in his hotels after staying at competing hotels that charged high prices for ice—yes, people had to pay for every cube.
 As the Holiday Inn franchises spread, the free ice trend spread across the country, too.
 This love of ice, however, didn’t really extend across the pond—here’s why the British don’t like ice.